 With many close living relatives the New Zealand Quail Coturnix novaezelandiae is a promising de-extinction candidate.

-Matiu project manages construction projects by day but is also a trained molecular biologist.
+Matiu is a molecular biologist, project manager and works by day serving the international scientific community.
 He's passionate about advancing the science of de-extinction and believes the New Zealand Quail is a pragmatic target species.

 In order to understand the genetic differences between the New Zealand Quail and its other close living relatives we must create a comprehensive genome.
 Sequencing the genomes of extinct species is significantly more challenging than living species due to the difficulty in obtaining DNA samples that are not heavily degraded or contaminated.